Climate and Average Weather Year Round in Yatsuomachi-higashikumisaka Japan

 Yatsuomachi-higashikumisaka experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.2 months, from June 18 to September 23, during which time the comfort level is muggy, oppressive, or miserable at least 24% of the time.
-The muggiest day of the year is August 6, with muggy conditions 95% of the time.
+The month with the most muggy days in Yatsuomachi-higashikumisaka is August, with 27.2 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.